IPVS-AS/Esper-Engine-Service/README.md

-# EsperService
+# Esper Service

 This project provides a wrapper API for the CEP Engine [Esper](http://www.espertech.com/esper).
-To use this wrapper, run mvn install to generate a .war file, which can be deployed into the application server [Tomcat8](http://tomcat.apache.org/tomcat-8.5-doc/).
+To use this wrapper, run `mvn install` to generate a `.war` file, which can be deployed into the application server [Tomcat8](http://tomcat.apache.org/tomcat-8.5-doc/).

 How to use the API is explained in detail in the following: